kittysquee/team-handbook/github-for-non-gitters.md

 why you made the change.
 All that remains(!) is to get your changes reviewed.
 When they're acceptable, they'll be merged to master.

-By this point, Github will be showing you the same text from your previous commit message on this "Open a pull request" page.
+By this point, GitHub will be showing you the same text from your previous commit message on this "Open a pull request" page.
 You'll see this message along with any changes you've made to files: